A-Wattamwar/Meal_Planner_Recipe_Finder/README.md

 The application uses the Edamam Recipe API for fetching recipe data.
 For security reasons, API keys are not included in the repository.
 Follow these steps to set up your own keys:

 1. Register for API credentials at [Edamam Developer Portal](https://developer.edamam.com/)
-2. Create a new file `Config.xcconfig`
-3. Copy the `Config.example.xcconfig` file to `Config.xcconfig`
+2. Copy the `Config.example.xcconfig` file to `Config.xcconfig`
-4. Replace the placeholder values in `Config.xcconfig` with your actual API keys:
+3. Replace the placeholder values in `Config.xcconfig` with your actual API keys:

 ```
 EDAMAM_APP_ID = your_app_id_here